KriechelD/Payara-3549-Test-Case/README.md

-# Test Case for Issues PAYARA-3549
+# Test Case for Issue PAYARA-3549

-Simply download Payara 5.183 and 5.184.
+At first, download Payara 5.183 and 5.184.

 ## Correct behavior in Payara 5.183 (Java 8.181 required as of PAYARA-3284):